johnnyjohnjon/muse-meditation/README.md

 TO DO:
-1. style all the pages
+1. style the header, and sidebar
 2. implement chat bot
 start of backend
 3. implement sleep page